MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 Finally, TODO

 1. Create variables named `API_CONTAINER_NAME` and `CONTAINER_ENV_NAME` with uniquely generated names for your Azure Container Apps instance.
-You will use these variables later in this section.
+You use these variables later in this section.

     ```azurecli-interactive
     API_CONTAINER_NAME="api-$RANDOM"